Strong-field Driven Sub-cycle Band Structure Modulation and Dephasing Control: Results and Discussion

 where $\bm{k}_i$ is the wave vector of the $i^{th}$ field.
 We also expand the modified nonlinear susceptibility in the power series of $\mathcal{E}$ (net electric field) as $\chi^{(3)}(\mathcal{E})=\chi^{(3)}_0+a\mathcal{E}+b\mathcal{E}^2+\mathcal{O}(\mathcal{E}^3)$, where $\chi^{(3)}_0$ is the field-free third order susceptibility.
 The parameters $a$ and $b$ represent the coefficients governing the first- and second-order modulations of the nonlinear susceptibility.
 Plugging in all the relations, we get the expression of an effective DFWM polarization as,

-Here, it is important to note that the phase matching conditions arising from terms that include the wave vectors $\bm{k_i}$ corresponding to the input fields only apply to the wave-mixing terms outside the brackets.
-We do not include wave-vector terms in the field-dependent expansion of $\chi^{(3)}$ because the field driven modification of $\chi^{(3)}$ is an instantaneous field effect independent of the direction of propagation of the field(s).
-This allows us to model non-perturbative field modification of the response function within a third-order perturbative model and is distinct from a higher order perturbation expansion shown in Eq. \ref{no_mod_pol}.
+Here, it is important to note that the phase-matching conditions arising from terms that include the wave vectors $\bm{k_i}$ corresponding to the input fields only apply to the wave-mixing terms outside the brackets.
+We do not include wave-vector terms in the field-dependent expansion of $\chi^{(3)}$ because the field-driven modification of $\chi^{(3)}$ is an instantaneous field effect independent of the direction of propagation of the field(s).
+This allows us to model non-perturbative field modification of the response function within a third-order perturbative model and is distinct from a higher-order perturbation expansion shown in Eq. \ref{no_mod_pol}.
 Using this expression, we can also derive an analytical expression for the temporal chirp (see the supplementary material for a detailed derivation).